 Admission

 Jepson students are a diverse, academically gifted group selected through essays and academic performance as well as recommendations and extracurricular activities.
-They represent a cross-section of the University of Richmond population and have a wide range of interests.
-They pursue diverse career paths and excel on and off campus.
+They have a wide range of interests and pursue diverse career paths.
 Jepson students go through the academic program as a cohort and build close relationships with each other and the faculty.

 Deadline and next steps

-• Eligible students must have completed Leadership Studies 101 or 102 with a grade of C- or better or be enrolled in Leadership Studies 101 (Leadership and the Humanities) or Leadership Studies 102 (Leadership and the Social Sciences) during the fall admissions process in order to apply.
+- Eligible students must have completed Leadership Studies 101 (Leadership and the Humanities) or 102 (Leadership and the Social Sciences) with a grade of C- or better or be enrolled in Leadership Studies 101 or 102 during the fall admissions process in order to apply.

 What to expect

-The goal of the Jepson School is to develop in each student a base of knowledge that provides the conceptual tools that support the exercise of leadership in a variety of settings.
-The School provides a rigorous course of study in the history, theory, ethics, and techniques of leader/follower relationships.
-Students have the opportunity to participate in an honors program and graduates are awarded a Bachelor of Arts degree with a major in leadership studies.
+The Jepson School seeks to develop in each student a base of knowledge that provides the conceptual tools that support the exercise of leadership in a variety of settings.
+The school provides a rigorous course of study in the history, theory, ethics, and techniques of leader-follower relationships.
+Students have the opportunity to participate in an honors program, and graduates are awarded a Bachelor of Arts degree with a major in leadership studies.

 Timeline

-After meeting the fall application deadline, the new class is notified of acceptance and the new class is welcomed into the Jepson community at Prelude.
+After meeting the fall application deadline, the new class is notified of acceptance and is welcomed into the Jepson community at Prelude.
 Attendance by new students is required.